aws-samples/aws-hpc-tutorials/content/05-AWS Batch/03-create-docker-repo.md

 This **Image URI** will be used when you create a Batch Job definition in the next stage of this workshop.
 {{% /notice %}}

-If you click on the "latest" image tag you will reveal the details of your image including this URI.
+If you click on the **latest** image tag you will reveal the details of your image including its URI.
 ![AWS Batch](/images/aws-batch/create-repo-6.png)